 Treatment record analysis:

-The researchers tested differences between those using and not using recovery housing with standard bivariate statistical tests (e.g., chi-square, Fisher’s exact, Student’s t-tests).
-They also tested differences using logistic regression models to determine how much each factor increased or decreased the odds of using recovery housing.
-In addition to being tested separately, they entered factors found to be significantly associated with one another at the bivariate level, into a simultaneous logistic regression model to determine whether they were still significant when adjusting for all other factors.
+The researchers tested differences between those using and not using recovery housing with standard bivariate statistical tests (e.g., chi-square, t-tests).
+They also tested differences using logistic regression models to determine how much each factor increased or decreased the odds of patients using recovery housing.
+In addition to being tested separately, they entered factors found to be significantly associated with one another at the bivariate level, into a single logistic regression model to determine whether they were still significant when controlling for all other factors.
 Additionally, the researchers used logistic and linear regressions to test the relationships between recovery housing status, and outpatient discharge status and length of stay.

 The researchers created a focus group interview guide to cover three primary topic areas: 1) Factors that influenced the decision-making process to move into the structured sober living residence; 2) the perceived challenges and benefits to it; and 3) the role of recovery housing, more generally, in improving outcomes.
 The guide prompted residents to reflect on how they learned about the structured recovery residence and what made them think that moving into it was the best option for them.

 Of the 980 clients who received services at the outpatient treatment program during the study period, about two-thirds of clients were men (65%), non-Hispanic White (87%), age 30 or older (68%), and had some sort of postsecondary education (89%).
 Forty-four percent of the sample had both alcohol and drug diagnoses in their records, and about half (52%) had more than two different types of diagnoses.
 The majority received only one episode of treatment (84%) at a single location (70%) and received an average number of 2.9 services per treatment episode.
 Roughly two-thirds (65.9%) had an average length of 87.5 days in the outpatient treatment program.
 One hundred and thirty-eight (14%) of the clients who entered outpatient treatment at the program during the study period also elected to live in the recovery residence.
-During the episode of care associated with this stay, the majority (67%) of clients stepped down into a lower level of outpatient treatment after leaving the residence.
+The majority (67%) of patients stepped down to a lower level of outpatient treatment after leaving the residence.

 WHAT DID THIS STUDY FIND?